terragrunt.hcl

 }

-Terragrunt also supports JSON-serialized HCL defined in a terragrunt.hcl.json
+Terragrunt also supports JSON-serialized HCL defined in terragrunt.hcl.json

 instead.

-Terragrunt figures out the path to its config file according to the following rules:
+When determining the configuration for a unit, Terragrunt figures out the path to its configuration file according to the following rules:

 The value of the --config